Ruben P. Dörfel

 PhD Student at the Centre for Psychiatry Research, Karolinska Institutet and Neurobiology Research Unit, Rigshospitalet.

-Welcome to my personal website!
-I am a data scientist passionate about developing robust and explainable models for safe and fair applications in medicine and neuroscience.
-Generally, I’m interested in applied problems in the combined fields of computer science, mathematics and neuroscience.
+I am a biomedical engineer interested in applied problems in the combined fields of neuroimaging, machine learning, and aging.
 My expertise lies in machine learning, neuro-image analysis (M/EEG, MRI, PET), software development, and applied statistics.
-My current research focuses on developing and validating biomarkers for biological brain aging.
+Currently, my research focuses on developing and validating biomarkers for biological brain aging.

 Short Bio

-I have a Bachelor of Science in Biomedical Engineering from the Technical University of Ilmenau, Germany, and a Master of Science from the Technical University Denmark and Copenhagen University.
-During my Bachelor’s I did internships at the MEG Lab at the MGH/HST Athinoula A. Martinos Center for Biomedical Imaging where I worked on real-time movement estimation and correction for MEG measurements.
-A significant part of this work has been contributed to the open-source software MNE-CPP.
-Additionally, I’ve been granted the BND Summer of Code scholarship to contribute to this project.
+I hold a Bachelor of Science in Biomedical Engineering from the Technical University of Ilmenau, Germany, and a Master of Science from the Technical University Denmark and Copenhagen University.
+During my bachelor’s, I interned at the MEG Lab at the MGH/HST Athinoula A. Martinos Center for Biomedical Imaging, focusing on real-time movement estimation and correction for MEG measurements.
+A significant part of this work contributed to the open-source software MNE-CPP, supported by the BND Summer of Code scholarship.